luismdiaz01/dsc160-midterm-group-14/README.md

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.

 - Catherine worked on the general movie EDA and the feature extraction/analysis for colorfulness and corner detection.
+- David helped with feature selection and data cleaning.
+Also worked on the discussion prompts and helped format repository for submission.

 ## Technical Notes and Dependencies